docsmatter/docsmatter.org-obsolete/content/post/github-collaborating-on-a-project.md

 * Navigate to your fork in GitHub.
 * Click on the green **Code** button.
-* In the opened window, make sure that the **HTTPS** tab is selected and lick on the copy icon.
+* In the opened window, make sure that the **HTTPS** tab is selected and click on the copy icon.

 ![Copying the repository URL](/images/blog/github-copying-repository-url.png)

-* In Git Bash (or another Git client), go to the directory where you want to clone the repository.
+* In Git Bash (or another Git client), go to the directory to which you want to clone the repository.
 * Enter the following command and press Enter:

         ~> git clone https://github.com/[YOUR-USERNAME]/[YOUR-FORK-NAME]